• Menu

 Most new chip carving artists start on small projects, such as cutting out leaves or small geometric designs from wood pieces.
 You can use coins or cereal boxes to practice making these minor cuts before taking on more extensive carvings.

-You can also choose a pre-made design if you aren’t sure where to begin since many stores that sell carving tools offer these as instant downloads or templates.
+You can also choose a pre-made design if you need help figuring out where to begin since many stores that sell carving tools offer these as instant downloads or templates.

 If you want more detail in your work, a thicker piece of wood (such as fruitwood) will add dimensionality and detail that could go unnoticed otherwise.